iluwatar/java-design-patterns/abstract-factory/README.md

 * Dependency injection in java hides the service class dependencies that can lead to runtime errors that would have been caught at compile time.
 * While the pattern is great when creating predefined objects, adding the new ones might be challenging.
-* The code becomes more complicated than it should be, since a lot of new interfaces and classes are introduced along with the pattern.
+* The code becomes more complicated than it should be since a lot of new interfaces and classes are introduced along with the pattern.

 ## Tutorial